Home About Portfolio Resume Contact

 Designed and implemented an end-to-end device management framework — replacing fragmented manual processes with a secure, repeatable system that cut provisioning effort in half.

-MDM / JAMF Entra ID Apple Business Manager Asset Management
+MDM / Addigy & Intune Entra ID Apple Business Manager Asset Management

 Enterprise Applications · Platform Migration